os-cau/cau-repl/docs/installation.md

 java -javaagent:/path/to/cau-repl-X.Y.Z-fatjar-nogpl.jar --add-opens 'java.base/java.lang=ALL-UNNAMED' -DCAU.Groovy.UseSystemClassLoader=true ...
 ```

 The REPL will listen for SSH connections on port 8512 on the local interface.
-You can use any user name to login.
+You can use any username to log in.
 A
 per-session password will be printed to STDERR on startup. **Be careful to make sure that it does not end up in a public
 logfile**, e.g. Systemd's journal.
 Any local user who can read this password can connect to the REPL and execute code
 with the permissions of your application.
 To secure your installation permanently, see the [Configuration](configuration.md) section for ways to set your own
 static password without producing log output.
-The confiration section also describes various parameters that you can
+The configuration section also describes various parameters that you can
 use to customize ports, directories, etc.

 By default, cau-repl will store its state in the `cau-repl` directory, which it will create in the current working